VirtueOS/UE-Coding-Standards/README.md

 ## Intro
-This plugin serves as a demonstration example of coding standards
+This plugin serves as a demonstration example of coding standards.
-It contains sample implementations intended to illustrate the recommended coding style,
-structure, and best practices to be followed throughout the project.
+It contains sample implementations intended to illustrate the recommended coding style, structure, and best practices to be followed throughout the project.

 This documentation is inspired by the SplashDamage Coding Standards (https://github.com/splash-damage/coding-standards)